DanielSWolf/MoaiUtils/MoaiUtils/AntlrParser/Generating the parser code.md

 # Generating the parser code

-I'm using [ANTLR 4](http://www.antlr.org/) to generate the actual parser code from the lexer/grammar files.
+I'm using [ANTLR 4](http://www.antlr.org/) to generate the actual parser code from the grammar files.
 While ANTLR is a great tool, it clearly comes from a Java background, so getting it to work in a .NET environment isn't completely straightforward.

 ## Install Java